mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 *Shobogenzo* is already translated into English, but we don’t understand it completely when we read it.
 Even the Japanese don’t understand it.
 If you translate it, it’s just like reading the Japanese.
 If you just read it, it doesn’t make sense.
 But it’s very deep understanding.

 Here is one translation by Uchiyama.
 First of all I want to read it, but I don’t expect you to understand it.
 If you read this explanation of mindfulness in Japanese, it’s kind of like repeating a magic spell.
 People don’t understand it.

 When I was at Eiheiji monastery, I didn’t understand why Dogen Zenji had to explain this deeply.
-Traditionally, it’s pretty easy to understand: contemplate the body as impure, it’s very simple.
+Traditionally it’s pretty easy to understand: contemplate the body as impure, it’s very simple.
 So why did Dogen Zenji have to explain this practice more deeply?
 I didn’t understand it.
 So in your whole life, you have to try to understand this one, again and again.
 This is very important for us.

 But most people don’t understand it, particularly this chapter.
 The title is “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”.
 This chapter is very difficult to understand, because he explains the whole traditional Buddhist practice, but completely beyond the traditional understanding.
 So it’s a very difficult chapter.
 If you understand it, you will really touch the deep sense of Buddha’s teaching, common not only to priest life, but penetrating into everybody’s life, and also all sentient beings.
 You can really taste it.
 But until you can reach this deep understanding... well, it takes time.

 But even though you don’t understand, I have to say something.
 That’s the best attitude.
 Let me first read the translation by Uchiyama:

 > Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.
 This becomes the true body, and therefore transcends pure and impure.
 If there is no detachment, there can be no attainment of this observation.
 If there is no body, there can be no attainment of practice, teaching, or observation of the body’s impurity.
 Yet the attainment of this observation has already been actualized, so we should know that it is gained through detachment.
 The attainment of this observation appears in such daily activities as sweeping the grounds and wiping the zazen platform.
 If we practice like this for months and years, it will become an absolute fact covering the great earth in its pure suchness.

 This paragraph says that practice of this mindfulness, contemplating the body as impure, is taking care of the human body beyond the idea of purity or impurity.
 That is the point.
 But Dogen also explains why we have to do it.
-In ancient times this practice was done by monks, contemplating the body as impure; why is it he has to say contemplating the body *beyond* the idea of purity or impurity?
+In ancient times this practice of contemplating the body as impure was done by monks; why is it he has to say contemplating the body *beyond* the idea of purity or impurity?
 The explanation is here, so little by little, we want to study it.

 #### part 1 16:00